 This Fig Chia Pudding recipe will simply knock you off your feet, it tastes incredibly indulgent while in fact being light and nutritious.
 The chia pudding is complemented by a sweet and fruity fig mash, crunchy, homemade granola and coconut milk yoghurt.
-Best of all, it can be prepared the night before for quick and easy breakfast.
+Best of all, it can be prepared the night before for a quick and easy breakfast.
 In fact, this Fig Chia Pudding recipe is vegan and gluten-free which means that it can be enjoyed by almost everyone.

 How to eat Chia Seeds

 You can eat your chia seeds raw, soaked, whole or ground.
 Very much like flaxseeds if you eat them raw and whole the omega-3s and other nutrients won’t be readily available for digestion.
 Therefore, I recommend either grinding or soaking them to release the enzyme inhibitors which protect the seed.